drush-ops/drush/README.txt

   d) In the system-wide Drush commands folder, e.g. /usr/share/drush/commands.

-  e) In Drupal's sites/all/drush folder.
+  e) In Drupal's /drush or sites/all/drush folders.
 Note, that you have to create the
      drush folder yourself.

 In any case, it is important that you end the filename with ".drush.inc", so